CaptainXico/conway-2x-layer/README.md

 Rule 3: Death
 Underpopulation: A live cell dies if it has fewer than two live neighbors (0 or 1)

-Overpopulation: A live cell dies if it has more than three live neighbors (4 or more)
+Overpopulation: A live cell dies if it has more than three live neighbors